-Use a professional-looking email address, such as one with your first and last name or a variation of it.
-An unprofessional email address can be highly inappropriate if it contains profane or provocative language.
-If you have yet to set up a professional-looking email address, you should consider doing so just for correspondence about your job applications.
-When you include your updated professional email address, your resume will appear formal and professional.
+In your resume header, provide a professional email address, such as one with your first and last name or a variation of it.
+It may be helpful to create a new email you can use solely for correspondence about your job applications.
+When you use a professional email address, it helps your resume appear polished and formal.

 12. Including salary requirements

 While you may have specific salary requirements for a new position, refrain from including this information on your resume.
 Typically, you can discuss your salary requirements with employers later in the hiring process, such as during an interview or after receiving an employment offer.
 When establishing your salary requirements, make sure you research average salary information for your field, experience level and location.
 Use this information to choose an appropriate salary range for the new position.

 Related: How To Explain Your Desired Salary (With Tips and Examples)

 13. Using jargon or cliches

 Using industry terminology, cliches or other repetitive vocabulary may detract from the relevant information you're providing on your resume.
 Instead, use specific, actionable language to describe your experience and qualifications.
 Explain your job duties and career achievements using simple language that's easy for hiring managers to understand.
 Providing information in a clear, concise manner can demonstrate effective communication, which is a valuable skill for many employers.

 Related: Words To Avoid and Include on a Resume